Eggenwil: Demographics

 In the 2007 federal election the most popular party was the SVP which received 39.2% of the vote.
 The next three most popular parties were the SP (18.5%), the CVP (14.8%) and the FDP (12.1%).

 The entire Swiss population is generally well educated.
-In Eggenwil about 81.1% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Eggenwil about 81.1% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 48 students attending primary school in the municipality.

 The historical population is given in the following table:

 Economy

 As of In 2007 2007, Eggenwil had an unemployment rate of 1.81%.
 As of 2005, there were 32 people employed in the primary economic sector and about 6 businesses involved in this sector.
 15 people are employed in the secondary sector and there are 4 businesses in this sector.
 66 people are employed in the tertiary sector, with 27 businesses in this sector.